Evidence tips

 High overstay rates signal that applicants from a country may not intend to comply with the temporary nature of their visa.
 This matters most for tourist and student visas, where the expectation is that you'll eventually depart.

-If you're from a country with high overstay rates, you'll face additional scrutiny on the "genuine temporary entrant" assessment.
-You'll need to demonstrate stronger ties to your home country, property, family, employment, ongoing commitments, to convince case officers you'll actually return.
+If you're from a country with high overstay rates, expect closer scrutiny on the "genuine temporary entrant" assessment.
+You'll need to show stronger ties to home.
+Think a steady job, property, close family, commitments that make it obvious you'll go back.

 Protection visa risk